zapier/zapier-platform-cli/README-source.md

 ## Get Help!

-You can get help by either emailing partners@zapier.com or by joining our beta Slack channel https://zapier-platform-slack.herokuapp.com.
+You can get help by either emailing partners@zapier.com or by joining our Slack channel https://zapier-platform-slack.herokuapp.com.